ansjob/rtorrentcontrol/README.md

 and then access it with your browser.
 The servlet will then make requests to rTorrent through the XMLRPC interface.
 This means that rTorrent has to be compiled with the ```--with-xmlrpc``` flag for this to work.
 Guides can be found on the rtorrent project page.

+## Future

+It is very possible to extend this to other bittorrent clients.